obokhove/wetropolis20162020/README.md

-# Wetropolis Design 2016-2019 & Wetropolis spin-off projects
+# Wetropolis Design 2016-2019 & Wetropolis spin-off projects (scroll down)

 ## Introduction
 The Wetropolis flood demonstrator is a conceptual, physical installation showcasing what an extreme rainfall event is and how such an event can lead to extreme flooding of a city.
 A layman's introduction to Wetropolis is found in the following blog: